Ahmed-AG/cyberdojo-page/read/kubernetes-crash-course-task5.md

 ```

 #### Blue/Green Deployment
-There are many way for us to use namespaces, we can specify the namespace inside YAML configuration file itself under `metadata`:
+There are many ways for us to use namespaces, we can specify the namespace inside YAML configuration file itself under `metadata`:
 ```
 apiVersion: apps/v1
 kind: Deployment